JoryUK/dotnetcore_api_docker/README.md

 Run a dotnet core ECS Fargate docker task, provision all required infrastructure and deploy to AWS using CDK.

+# Config

+Must specify the acccount and route53 hosted zone domain name in the Config.cs

 # Api

 dot net core 3.1 project with docker support (runs on Linux container)